The Fine-Grained Complexity of Episode Matching: Episode Matching

 \begin{proof} Assume an alignment such that $p(b_i)$ is not aligned to $s(z)$.
 Since there are no orthogonal vectors, there is no $s(a)$ such that $p(b_i)$ is aligned in $s(a)$.
 Further, since $p(b_i)$ starts and ends with a 0, its alignment cannot start or end within an outer separator gadget.
 Thus, the alignment of $p(b_i)$ spans a string either containing \begin{enumerate} \item a non-empty suffix of some $s(a_j)$, followed by $1^{d+1}$, followed by a non-empty prefix of $s(z)$ or \item a non-empty suffix of $s(z)$, followed by $1^{d+1}$, followed by a non-empty prefix of some $s(a_j)$. \end{enumerate} Consider case \ref{case1}.
 Since $s(z)$ only contains $d$ 1s, at least one character in the outer separator gadget following $p(b_i)$ cannot be aligned in $s(z)$.
 Thus, at least one 1 cannot be aligned before the $1^{d+1}$ following $s(z)$.
 If $i<m$, then the inner separator gadget at the beginning of $p(b_{i+1})$ cannot be aligned before the beginning of a new block.
 Thus, the alignment defined by aligning $p(b_i)~1^{d+1}$ to $s(z)~1^{d+1}$ spans a string no longer than the original alignment.
 If $i=m$, the same alignment spans a string at most $d$ longer than the original alignment.
 Analogously, for case \ref{case2}, we align $1^{d+1}~p(b_i)$ to $1^{d+1}~s(z)$.
 The alignment spans a string of the same length as the original alignment, or at most $d$ longer if $i=1$.
 Repeating this step for any $p(b_i)$ which is not aligned to some $s(z)$, we get an alignment where every $p(b_i)$ is aligned to some $s(z)$, and which spans a string at most $2d$ longer than the original alignment.
 This concludes the proof. \end{proof}

-\begin{claim} If there exist $a$ and $b$ which are orthogonal, then there is a substring of $S$ of length $<w-(d^2 +4d +1)$ (i.e., at least the length of a block less than $w$), that contains $P$ as a subsequence. \end{claim} \begin{proof} The proof is analogous to that of Claim \ref{claim_short}. \end{proof} \paragraph{Analysis.} The length of $S$ is now $\Theta(nd^2)$, and the length of $P$ is $\Theta(md^2)$.
+\begin{claim} If there exist $a$ and $b$ which are orthogonal, then there is a substring of $S$ of length $\leq w-(d^2 +4d +1)$ (i.e. it is shorter than $w$ by at least a block's length) that contains $P$ as a subsequence. \end{claim} \begin{proof} The proof is analogous to that of Claim \ref{claim_short}. \end{proof}

+{\bf Analysis.} The length of $S$ is now $\Theta(nd^2)$, and the length of $P$ is $\Theta(md^2)$.
 The contradictions to OVH and UOVH are constructed analogously to the alphabet four case.
 This proves Theorem \ref{thm:lower_bound_ovh} restricted to binary alphabet.